How to charge an electric car

 However, this is offset by smart chargers being more expensive than regular chargers.

 Through the Electric Vehicle Homecharge Scheme, the UK government currently offers a grant toward buying and installing a wallbox.
-The grant covers 75% of the cost, up to a maximum of £500.
+The grant covers 75% of the cost, capped to a maximum of £350.

 This grant is separate to the Plug-in Car Grant (PICG), which reduces the cost of buying an electric car.

-In order to get the wallbox grant, the wall charging unit has to be installed by a supplier approved by the Office for Low Emission Vehicles (OLEV).
+In order to get the wallbox grant, the wall charging unit has to be installed by a supplier approved by the Office for Zero Emission Vehicles (OZEV), previously known as the Office for Low Emission Vehicles (OLEV).
 They will be able to claim for the grant on your behalf.

 You also have to meet these conditions: